Engineering Precise and Robust Effective Hamiltonians: Introduction

 Reinforcement learning has been utilized to engineer effective Hamiltonians using $\pi/2$ pulses to decouple secular dipolar interactions \cite{peng2022deep}.
 It has also been used to autonomously design high-fidelity quantum logic gates on superconducting systems \cite{baum2021experimental}.
 These methods highlight the potential of advanced numerical algorithms to significantly enhance the design of sequences for Hamiltonian engineering \cite{fortunato2002design}.

-The above methods mainly target time suspension applications.
 For gate design, H. Haas \textit{et al.} \cite{haas2019engineering} utilized the van Loan equation \cite{golub2013matrix} to enable numerical evaluation of the Magnus expansion for control sequences.
-The authors further integrated their framework with GRAPE \cite{khaneja2005optimal}, facilitating efficient numerical optimization for designing sequences in Hamiltonian engineering.
+The authors further integrated their framework with gradient ascent pulse engineering (GRAPE) \cite{khaneja2005optimal}, facilitating efficient numerical optimization for designing sequences in Hamiltonian engineering.
 Other numerical methods have also been proposed \cite{puzzuoli2023algorithms}.

+P. Poggi \textit{et al.} \cite{poggi2024universally} proposed a method to achieve leading-order universal robustness to a static Hamiltonian perturbation. \cite{buchanan2025seedless} introduced a package based on GRAPE to design robust operations for NMR experiments. \cite{guo2024engineering,xu2025perturbative} provide a theoretical framework for engineering target Hamiltonians on a periodically driven oscillator using Floquet engineering while accounting for the higher-order corrections.

-Several key challenges remain unresolved: \begin{itemize} \item \textbf{Controllability:} A systematic method to find the achievable set of effective Hamiltonians across different systems and controls \cite{d2021introduction} is not well-known. \item \textbf{Arbitrary control errors:} There is no general methodology for designing robust sequences that mitigate systematic errors across different control systems. \item \textbf{Higher-order decoupling:} A generic symmetry-based framework for eliminating higher-order correction terms is still lacking. \end{itemize}
+Several key challenges remain unresolved: \begin{itemize} \item \textbf{Controllability:} A systematic method to find the achievable set of effective Hamiltonians across different systems and controls \cite{d2021introduction,cong2014control} is not well-known. \item \textbf{Robustness to control errors:} There is no general methodology for designing robust sequences that mitigate systematic errors across different control systems. \item \textbf{Higher-order decoupling:} A generic symmetry-based framework for eliminating higher-order correction terms is still lacking. \end{itemize} In addition, many approaches to AHT, and particularly to engineering decoupling sequences, have depended on artisan methods where the researcher intuition is a key step in directing the design.
+Beyond idealized examples, this is not an effective approach and often fails when robustness to unknown terms is desired.

-This paper aims to provide a general framework suitable for designing control sequences in the presence of control imperfections and dispersion of $H_\text{int}$.
-The method includes: \begin{enumerate} \item Algorithms for characterizing achievable sets of zeroth-order average Hamiltonians for any $H_\text{int}$ and $H_c$. \item Algorithms for finding numerically optimized sequences for engineering zero and nonzero effective Hamiltonians. \item Method to reduce the effects of most systematic errors in the control system. \item Method to reduce higher-order corrections from the Magnus expansion. \end{enumerate}
+To address the challenges, we present a unified framework for engineering zeroth-order average Hamiltonians while minimizing higher-order corrections and achieving robustness against systematic errors.
+The framework also extends to account for stochastic noise and to design robust state transfers.

+All achievable zeroth-order average Hamiltonians are shown to lie within a minimal subspace, identified through a simple Lie-algebraic procedure.
+The achievable set forms a convex region characterized by random sampling and linear programming, revealing attainable targets and efficiency bounds.

+Expressing the toggling-frame Hamiltonian in this subspace yields general conditions for Hamiltonian engineering, robustness, and higher-order minimization, all expressed as time-ordered integrals of its coefficients.
+These integrals admit closed-form solutions for piecewise-constant modulation and naturally generalize to stochastic fluctuations.